Are We Really Investing in Client Centric Care?

 - The new headsets will also be lighter allowing for wider spread adoption.

-- The HTC Focus will also come with custom face cushions tested for multi-person use and infection control when properly used/cleaned.
+- It will also come with custom face cushions tested for multi-person use and infection control when properly used/cleaned.

 - The controls are designed for limited to near zero mobility